Pros & cons of selling digital products in marketplaces like Etsy & Udemy

 Because marketplaces, especially the larger ones, are a lot like a 1980s action-hero film.

-Sabotage and espionage are ample, and if a marketplace determines that your storefront or products violate its terms of service, your wares -- and payouts -- can be pulled with little to no recourse on your part.
+Sabotage and espionage are ample, and if a marketplace determines that your products violate its terms of service, your wares -- and payouts -- can be pulled with little to no recourse on your part.

 Consider the experiences of one seller whose competitor supplied fraudulent five-star reviews to their product pages.